 2. Autocomplete and Autosuggest

 Autocomplete and Autosuggest are almost always used interchangeably.
-But there are subtle differences between the both.
+But there are subtle differences between them both.
 Autocomplete resolves a partial query, i.e., as shoppers start entering their query in the search box, autocomplete predicts the shopper query.
-Autosuggest, on the other hand, tries to predict the intent of the shopper based on the partial keyword.
-It then shows multiple product or category options to help the shopper quickly narrow down to their real intent.
+On the other hand, Autosuggest tries to predict the shopper’s intent based on the partial keyword.
+It then shows multiple products or category options to help the shopper quickly narrow down to their real intent.
 Competent Autocomplete and Autosuggest features guide users to provide accurate search queries.

-Limiting the number of suggestions to fit into the screen size and still staying relevant could be a challenge.
+Limiting the number of suggestions to fit into the screen size and staying relevant could be challenging.
 Therefore, instead of a scrollbar to view all suggestions, provide an optimized expanded list.

 Humans are visual creatures.
 Include images and visuals during autosuggestions.
 Studies suggest that this has been found to improve shopper interaction by 70%.

 Have a clear demarcation for displaying top products & categories and individual product suggestions.